RULE 8.4 SUMMONS IN ACTION FOR DIVORCE, SEPARATION OR TO DETERMINE PARENTAL RIGHTS AND REPONSIBILITIES

 (5) Each summons must include the following statement in bold print:

 If either spouse violates any of these provisions, that spouse may be in contempt of court..

-(b) Restraining Provisions -- Action to Determine Parental Rights and Responsibilities.
-A summons in an action to determine parental rights and responsibilities must be issued by the clerk under seal of the court, or by an attorney for a party to the action, and include the following restraining provisions:
+(b) Restraining Provisions—Action to Determine Parental Rights and Responsibilities.
+A summons in an action to determine parental rights and responsibilities must be issued by the clerk, or by an attorney for a party to the action, and include the following restraining provisions: